 Before wiring up your camera and video transmitter (vTX), you must determine whether you will power them by 5v or battery voltage (vBat).
-Many cameras and video transmitters today can run off up to 4S (16.8 volts) without issue.
-Some cameras and video transmitters can run off even higher voltage.
 You must refer to the product specifications for your camera and video transmitter to determine what maximum voltage they allow.
 These can typically be found on the product listing page of the vendor that sells the equipment.

 If the voltage that you will use to power the copter (such as 4S or 5S) is too high for your camera or vTX, you must power them from the 5v regulator.
 If the voltage that you will use to power the copter is less than the maximum rated voltage of your camera and vTX, you may power them from vBat.
-However, we recommend powering the camera and vTX from 5v if possible, because the 5v regulator provides additional filtering, which helps ensure clean and noise-free video.
+Most cameras today can take up to 6S voltage safely.
+Many vTX can take up to 6S voltage, however the TBS Unify Pro is one exception: it requires 5v maximum.

-Remember that the rated load of the 5v regulator on the Kakute F4 AlO is 1.5 amps.
-This means that the sum of the accessories you run from the regulator cannot exceed 1.5 amps.
+Remember that the rated load of the 5v regulator on the Kakute F7 AIO is 2 amps.
+This means that the sum of the accessories you run from the regulator cannot exceed 2 amps.
 This should be enough current to run a camera, receiver, and video transmitter (even a high-powered vTX like the Unify Pro).
 However, if you have other 5v accessories, such as 5v LEDs, you might exceed the rated capacity of the 5v regulator.
 In that case, you would have to run some of the accessories from vBat, to remove load from the regulator.
 When accessories are run directly from vBat, they do not load the regulator.

-To recap: the sum of the current drawn by all accessories on the 5v pads must be less than 1.5 amps.
+To recap: the sum of the current drawn by all accessories on the 5v pads must be less than 2 amps.

-Solder the video wire from the video transmitter (vTX) to the VO pad on the Kakute F4 AIO.
+Solder the video wire from the video transmitter (vTX) to the VO pad on the Kakute F7 AIO.

-Solder the video wire from the camera to the VI pad on the Kakute F4 AIO.
+Solder the video wire from the camera to the VI pad on the Kakute F7 AIO.